fastify/csrf/README.md

 The `userInfo` parameter can be used to protect against cookie tossing attacks (and similar) when the application is deployed with untrusted subdomains.
 It will encode some user-specific information within the token.
-It is used only if `userInfo: true`  is passed as option in the constructor.
+It is used only if `userInfo: true` is passed to the constructor.

 #### tokens.secret(callback)